cisco/cisco-network-puppet-module/README.md

 interface.
 Valid value is an integer.

 ##### `switchport_autostate_exclude`
 Exclude this port for the SVI link calculation.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ##### `switchport_trunk_allowed_vlan`
 The allowed VLANs for the specified Ethernet interface.
 Valid values are string, keyword 'default'.
+This property is not supported on IOS XR.

 ##### `switchport_trunk_native_vlan`
 The Native VLAN assigned to the switch port.
 Valid values are integer, keyword 'default'.
+This property is not supported on IOS XR.

 ###### `switchport_vtp`
 Enable or disable VTP on the interface.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ###### `negotiate_auto`
 Enable/Disable negotiate auto on the interface.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ##### L3 interface config attributes

 ###### `ipv4_pim_sparse_mode`
 Enables or disables ipv4 pim sparse mode on the interface.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ###### `ipv4_proxy_arp`
 Enables or disables proxy arp on the interface.
 Valid values are 'true', 'false', and 'default'.